rabeehcv/Spring-Boot/Notes.md

 - It means that a class doesn't create its dependencies itself, but receives them from an external source.
 - Loose coupling implies that components can be changed independently without affecting other components.
 - Useful for improving the reusability of code.

+### Hibernate
+Object-Relational Mapping (ORM) framework for Java that is often used in Spring Boot applications to maps Java objects to database tables and vice versa.
+Automatically generate SQL queries based on the mappings and execute them